 - Gather evidence to support your allegation

-- Take no payments from you up front and only accept fees after we recover a payout
+- Take no payments from you up front and only accept attorney’s fees after we recover a payout

-Damages in a Liability-Based Car Accident Case
+Damages in Car Accident Cases

 - Medical treatment and care